wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 ---
-title: Make app-to-phone call using iOS and Flutter
+title: Make App-To-Phone Call Using iOS and Flutter
 description: "Build iOS application using Flutter and utilise Vonage Client SDK to make a call from mobile application to the phone. "
 thumbnail: /content/blog/make-app-to-phone-call-using-ios-and-flutter/flutter_inapp-call_1200x600.png